Children's Information Service Privacy Notice

 This is the local authority support service for young people aged 13 to 19 in England.
 The school must provide the name and address of the pupil and their parents and any further information relevant to the support services' role.
 In addition, the date of birth of the pupil is supplied.

-Youth Support services pass on some of the information they collect to the Department for Education (DfE) to enable them to assess the local authorities’ performance and determine the destinations of young people after they have left compulsory education.
+Youth Support services pass on some of the information they collect to the Department for Education (DfE).
+This enables them to assess the local authorities’ performance and determine the destinations of young people after they have left compulsory education.

 Data may also be shared with post 16 providers to secure appropriate support on entry to post 16 provision.